 Katie Adrian, Pharm.D., BCPS

 Katie Adrian received her Doctor of Pharmacy degree from Ferris State University in 2011.
 She then completed a one-year residency at Bronson Methodist Hospital.
 Katie is currently practicing as one of the Adult Medical Unit and Extended Medical Care Unit pharmacists at Bronson.
-She is also Assistant Residency Director and helps to coordinate the orientation experiences for new residents, as well as the clinical pharmacy rotation at the end of the residency year.
+She is also Assistant Residency Director and helps to coordinate the orientation and staffing experiences, as well as the clinical pharmacy rotation at the end of the residency year.

 Tom Blostica, B.S., Pharm.D., BCPS

 Tom graduated from Western Michigan University with a bachelor's degree in biomedical science in 2002.
 He then went on to Ferris State University where he received his Doctor of Pharmacy degree in 2006.
 Tom then completed a PGY-1 residency at Detroit Receiving Hospital.
 Tom has worked as a pharmacist in the Emergency Department at Bronson Methodist Hospital since 2006, where he facilitates the emergency medicine rotation for Bronson’s PGY-1 pharmacy residents.